 And just utterly beautiful scenery.

 These clichés, for better or for worse, are all true.
-But more than just a pretty face, Zurich surprised me in many ways with its dynamism and effervescence, something I didn’t quite expect from this notoriously homogeneous German-speaking city.
-I had only planned for 48 hours in the city because I flew SWISS’s new direct route from Montreal before going on an epic pan-European adventure.
+But more than just a pretty face, the cosmopolitan city surprised me in many ways with its dynamism and effervescence, something I didn’t quite expect from this notoriously homogeneous German-speaking city.
+I had only planned for 48 hours in Zurich because I flew SWISS’s new direct route from Montreal before going on an epic pan-European adventure.

 Go on a Lake Zurich cruise